obiba/opal-doc/web-user-guide/projects/tables.rst

 .. code-block:: sql

-  SELECT COUNT(DISTINCT Donor) AS DonorsCount, Gender
+  SELECT count(DISTINCT Donor) AS DonorsCount, Gender
       FROM samples
       LEFT JOIN donors ON donors._id = samples.Donor
       WHERE ConsentStatus LIKE "%unknown"